yaksilab/Javid_S2P_codes/DataST/README.md

 create a transform object using <code>Transform_results</code> object, do this by giving the object initilizer the nessecery parameters
 1. first parameter is directory path, where your suite2p data is located
 2. second parameter is factor_meter, this how big a pixel_size is
-3. third parameter is total_z_distance,
+3. third parameter is total_z_distance

-eksemple:
+Eksemple:

 >- <code> results_obj = Transform_results(directory, 0.3, 80) </code>

 To retieve the transformed results